miyashhhh/miyashhhh/README.md

 ---

-<h4>Hey!!!
-I'm Yash.
-I'm a Hardware Engineer from Mumbai, India. <br>
+<h4>Hey!!!👋 I'm Yash.
+I'm a Electronics & Telecommunication Engineer from Mumbai, India. <br>
-I am Radio enthusiast and I'am learning programming through small projects on the side.
+I ❤️ Hardware related projects and I am Linux, Radio enthusiast and I'm learning programming through small projects on the side.
+And I use Arch BTW!!!
 </h4>

 ---